zentrocdot/Bash/PROGRAMMING.md

 ##  Exit Codes

 <p align="justify">The available exit code numbers are depending on the command which is used.
 The usual exit codes are 0 and 1.
-The exit code 0 means successful execution of the command and the exit code 1 is a general error while executing the command.</p>
+The exit code 0 means successful execution of the command and the exit code 1 is a general error while executing the command.
+For more informations use [7].</p>

 <p align="justify">A distinction must be made between command execution and script execution.</p>